Telemedicine HIPAA Notice of Privacy Practices

 Federal law and regulations do not protect any information about suspected child or elder abuse or neglect from being reported under applicable state law to appropriate state or local authorities.

 When you sign a release of information regarding your psychotherapy notes and alcohol and/or substance abuse, or an authorization, it may later be revoked, provided that the revocation is in writing.
 The revocation will apply, except to the extent we have already taken action in reliance thereon.

-I understand that in all such instances of BHI, PursueCare will only share information necessary for my health care and will limit the health information shared to that which is permissible by law.
+In all such instances of BHI, PursueCare will only share information necessary to provide your health care and will limit the health information shared to that which is permissible by law.
 In circumstances where consultation falls outside of the ordinary BHI described in this section (such as when transferring your care to another treatment provider who is not affiliated with PursueCare), we will always ask for your express written permission.

 OTHER USES OF YOUR HEALTH INFORMATION